Have you ever wondered about the solution to any of these ongoing debates and dilemmas in the Christian Church?

 Foundations of Meaning: The very essence of a word’s meaning is derived from experiences and perceptions.
 For instance, the concept of ‘light’ for a human is deeply entrenched in our visual experiences, while for a creature without sight, the term would be devoid of this particular context.

 When addressing linguistic constructs across distinct perceptual frames, it’s imperative to acknowledge that words are more than mere symbols; they’re vessels of experience, and perceptions.
-Assuming a shared understanding of terminology across different beings without considering their unique perceptual frames would surely lead to misconceptions and fallacies.
+Assuming a shared understanding of terminology between different beings without considering their unique perceptual frames would surely lead to misconceptions and fallacies.

-Beings with different natures would define terms differently.
+Therefore, beings with different natures would define terms differently.

 Different Wills Example: Consider Romans 12:2:

-“Do not conform to the pattern of this world, but be transformed by the renewing of your mind.
+Do not conform to the pattern of this world, but be transformed by the renewing of your mind.
 Then you will be able to test and approve what God’s will is—his good, pleasing and perfect will.”

 The Christian chooses to reject the inferior perceptual frame of fallen man and through the power and conviction of the Spirit, his mind is continually renewed toward a Christlike way of perceiving the world (God’s perceptual frame).